Advertisement

 Torre de Belém built in 1515

 Start your day with a visit to the beautiful Torre de Belem.
-Built around 1515, the tower served as a defense system against invaders.
+Built around 1515, the tower served as a defense system for Portugal against invaders.

 It was also the departure point for many seafaring voyages to other continents.
 If those walls could talk, we’d be able to hear all kinds of stories.